 CICR is addressing these challenges by fostering difficult conversations internally; centering the voices of historically marginalized groups through literature reviews, invited speakers and admissions decisions; partnering with Indigenous communities and nations in ways that center their interests and aspirations; and nurturing a community of practice committed to social and environmental justice.

-CICR is a committed participant in the ongoing diversity, equity, and inclusion work necessary for fully integrative and socially just approaches, and is committed to advancing collective awareness and dialogue on campus and in our scholarship and engagement practices.
+CICR is a committed participant in the ongoing work necessary for fully integrative and socially just approaches, and is committed to advancing collective awareness and dialogue on campus and in our scholarship and engagement practices.

 Vision from the Founders